 Talkspace is an affordable and accessible online therapy service for adults, young adults, and couples.
 People can choose from a variety of subscriptions, programs, and features to meet their individual mental health needs.

-According to the Mental Health in America (MHA), around 24% of adults report an unmet need in receiving the mental health treatment they require, and as such, mental health in all age groups continues to worsen.
+According to the Mental Health in America (MHA), in 2019 around 24% of adults reported an unmet need in receiving the mental health treatment they require, and as such, mental health in all age groups continues to worsen.

 This article discusses Talkspace, how it works, and its reputation.
 It also looks at the services, features, and treatments available and some expected costs.

 Roni and Oren Frank founded Talkspace in 2012 and oversee the company alongside a team of qualified doctors.
-The company has its headquarters in New York City, NY.
+The company has its headquarters in New York, NY.

 The Talkspace telehealth service provides people with access to affordable online therapy with a licensed mental health professional.